-For the area on the shoreline north of West 44th Street, Dr. Weiss analyzed 360 borehole test results.
+Dr. Weiss analyzed 360 borehole test results to reconstruct the prehistoric shoreline.
 Samples were taken both inboard from Twelfth Avenue and Marginal Street and outboard to the U.S. Pierhead Line.
-These were used to interpret geologic and paleo-environmental conditions.
-The general stratigraphy indicated in the logs for most of the boreholes proved to be similar. varying Although in depth and/or thickness, the general stratigraphy displayed in the boreholes consisted of bedrock (at times weathered or decomposed), overlain by gravel and sand which in turn may have been overlain by sands of varying size, color, and thickness.
+These were used to interpret geologic and paleoenvironmental conditions.
+The general stratigraphy indicated in the logs for most of the boreholes proved to be similar.
+Although varying in depth and/or thickness, the general stratigraphy displayed in the boreholes consisted of bedrock (at times weathered or decomposed), overlain by gravel and sand which in turn may have been overlain by sands of varying size, color, and thickness.
 Organic silt or clay was found to overly the gravel and sand sequences, and in some instances rested directly on the bedrock (Weiss 1989:2).